Ant Identification & Prevention

 Ants are social insects that live in huge colonies.
 The breeding for the whole colony falls on the queen.
 The queen mates with the males in the colony and produces all the new offspring, while lower castes like workers and soldiers remain sterile and care for the queen.
 Some ant colonies have multiple queens to protect themselves from the loss of one.

-Ants are among the most common pests in Indiana and Michigan, and most home and business owners will have to deal with them at some point.
+Ants are among the most common pests in Michigan, and most home and business owners will have to deal with them at some point.
 Common species in our area include carpenter, pavement, pharaoh, and little black ants.
 Our residential pest control services can effectively eliminate ants from any home!

 Are ants dangerous?

 Little black ants and pavement ants are considered nuisance pests.
 Pavement ants can sting, but they rarely do.
 However, pharaoh ants and carpenter ants are a different story.
 Pharaoh ants spread potentially deadly pathogens like staphylococcus, streptococcus, and salmonella bacteria.
 Meanwhile, carpenter ants tunnel through wood just like termites, meaning they’re a significant threat to your property.